-Management's Discussion and Analysis (Unaudited)
+City of Brook Park, Ohio Management's Discussion and Analysis (Unaudited) For the Year Ended December 31, 2022

-The discussion and analysis of the City of Brook Park's (the City) financial performance provides an overall review of the City's financial activities for the year ended December 31, 2021.
+The discussion and analysis of the City of Brook Park's (the City) financial performance provides an overall review of the City's financial activities for the year ended December 31, 2022.
 The intent of this discussion and analysis is to look at the City's financial performance as a whole.
 Readers are encouraged to consider this information in conjunction with the additional information contained in the financial statements and the notes thereof.